Last updated on 20 June 2025

-The National Adult Immunisation Schedule (NAIS)1 provides nationally recommended vaccinations that persons aged 18 years or older should adopt to protect themselves against vaccine-preventable diseases.
+The National Adult Immunisation Schedule (NAIS)1 provides guidance on vaccinations that persons aged 18 years or older should adopt to protect themselves against vaccine-preventable diseases.

 Certain adults are at increased risk of complications or susceptible to vaccine preventable diseases if they have not previously received the vaccination and are in contact with individuals who have the infection.
 Vaccinations recommended under the NAIS aim to prevent such infections among susceptible individuals and reduce complications, morbidity, and mortality.2